abendezu10/abendezu10/README.md

 <p align="center">
   📕 Undergraduate student at William and Mary studying Computer Science <br />
   💻 Interested in low-level code and working with hardware <br />
-  🧑‍💻 Researcher under Professor Evtyushkin using FPGAs to simulate side-channel attacks
 </p>

 <!-- Technologies I Use Section -->